This article has links to products and services we love, which we may make commission from.

 After the Mosque, you can check out Yas Island and Ferrari World.

 Yas Island is famous for hosting many concerts.
-You can even rent a sports car and race laps around at Yas Marina Circuit where Formula One is held each year.
+You can even rent a sports car and race laps at Yas Marina Circuit, where Formula One is held annually.

 If you’re a Fast and Furious fan, then you’ll want to see Etihad Towers and Emirates Palace.

-Even if you’re not a fan of the franchise, it’s still worth seeing anyway.
+Even if you’re not a franchise fan, it’s still worth seeing anyway.

 - Pros: All transport included, highlights visited